 Essential Oils and Pets

-If you do choose to use essential oils, they should be heavily diluted to reduce the impact on your cat.
+If you do choose to use essential oils, they should be heavily diluted to reduce the impact on your pet.
 For more detailed information on the safe use of essential oils on or around pets, you may want to refer to Dr. Melissa Shelton's website and Animal Desk Reference book.
-You can also follow Dr. Janet Roark, "The Essential Oil Vet."
-And, as always, check with your veterinarian, too.
+You can also follow Dr. Janet Roark "The Essential Oil Vet."
+And, as always, check with your veterinarian.

-The scent of dry potpourri, though not immediately harmful to cats, can be quite irritating to their sensitive noses.
-But if your cat nibbles on some of the potpourri, it could cause digestive upset or even a digestive obstruction, which could require surgery to remove from the stomach or intestines.
+The scent of dry potpourri, though not immediately harmful to pets, can be quite irritating to their sensitive noses.
+But if your pet nibbles on some of the potpourri, it could cause choking, digestive upset, or even a digestive obstruction, which could require surgery to remove from the stomach or intestines.

-Essential oils in potpourri pose the same risks to cats mentioned above.
-The cationic detergents in liquid potpourri can cause a wide array of potentially serious problems for your cat, including:
+Essential oils in potpourri pose the same risks to pets mentioned above.
+The cationic detergents in liquid potpourri can cause a wide array of potentially serious problems for your pets, especially cats, including:

 - Skin or eye burns